 It was in 1967 that one of our Vice Presidents, Dennis Oakley, initiated mini and youth rugby at Beccs.
 Ours was the first Mini section in Kent and one of the first in the country - if not THE first.
 No records have been found to substantiate this considered opinion.
 We now have over 300 members in the Mini and Junior sections alone, along with a burgeoning Ladies team and the beginnings of a Girls' team.
 We have several boys playing at County level and at least 7 players in the Premiership who have come through our Minis and Junior sections.
 A fantastic achievement!

-Beccehamian RFC is now an open club but still draws many new members from Langley Park School.
-The senior playing membership is currently around 130 but this is eclipsed by a mini & youth rugby playing membership.
+Beccehamian RFC is now an open club, but still draws many new members from Langley Park and numerous other local schools.
+The senior playing membership is currently around 130.
+This is eclipsed by a mini & youth rugby playing membership.